tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 **Commands**:

-- ``list``: Lists the following of organization this user...
+-  ``list``: List the followings of an organization the...
-- ``request``: Operations on following requests of...
+-  ``request``: Manage outgoing requests to follow other...
-- ``stop``: Stops one organization following of another.
+-  ``stop``: Stop the organization from following another...

 ``zanshin organization following list``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lists the following of organization this user has direct access to.
+List the followings of an organization the user has direct access to.

 **Usage**: